lospentiumsupc/waw-backend-cs/README.md

 ## Repository Setup

-You should start by replacing almost all the references to the `Starter.API` project.
+You should start by replacing almost all the references to the `WAW.API` project.
 This is a non-exhaustive list of possible changes you'll have to make (use your IDEs refactor option so that it helps you):

 - C# namespaces in projects
 - Root namespaces in `.csproj` files (see the `RootNamespace` property in it)
-- Project filenames: `Starter.API.csproj` and `Starter.API.Tests.csproj`
+- Project filenames: `WAW.API.csproj` and `WAW.API.Tests.csproj`
 - After renaming projects: `InternalsVisibleTo` and `ProjectReference` properties in `.csproj` files
-- Migration files (they include the `Starter.API.Migrations` namespace)
+- Migration files (they include the `WAW.API.Migrations` namespace)
-- `Starter.API` and `Starter.API.Tests` folders should be renamed to your new root namespace
+- `WAW.API` and `WAW.API.Tests` folders should be renamed to your new root namespace
-- Project references and folder names in `Starter.API.sln`
+- Project references and folder names in `WAW.API.sln`
 - GitHub Actions workflow files
   - `dotnet.yml`: change the `PROJECT_NAME` environment variable
   - `reports.yml`: change the `PROJECT_NAME` environment variable (its in two different places)